 Most courses include real-world experience and projects that require the student to investigate a problem and attempt to solve it by "thinking outside the box."
 For example, students in the sport consumer behavior class identify a problem for a sport organization, research that issue, collect and analyze data, and then provide the sport organization with recommendations on how to increase consumption of the sport product.

 Students in the event management class design, plan and host an event.
 The sport marketing class enables students to design a marketing plan that will increase awareness and ROI for a sport organization; and the sport sponsorship class requires developing a sponsorship proposal for a professional franchise.

 We offer two degrees.
 The first is a Masters in Sport Administration and Leadership (MSAL) and the second is a joint degree with the Law School (JD/MSAL).

-that can be used as guides for students who wish to emphasize either leadership/management or branding/marketing.
+that can be used as guides for students who wish to emphasize leadership/management, branding/marketing, or sport sustainability leadership.
 However, students may choose any classes as needed, being cognizant of prerequisites.

 Internships are elective, but are highly recommended for those who have no experience in the field of sport.
 Internships may be taken at any time, but the student is typically required to show some educational or professional experience in the content before the internship will be allowed.

 A total of 3 credits of capstone (SADL 5890 or SADL 5990) are required.
 Registration in SADL 5890 or SADL 5990 is required during the quarter specified in the timeline for each particular colloquium option.